-COMPONENT FAILURE MODE ANALYSIS Incoming Power Two wires interchanged No effect on safety incoming i onci Live and Neutral wires are interchanged.
-Transformer Tripped The 24Volts and 120 Volts wired are interchanged Alert: 49 Lockout: 53 Breaker on transformer trips Relief Valve System pressure exceeds relief valve setting Replace the standard relief valve with a higher rated valve up to the maximum pressure of the heat exchanger.
+COMPONENT FAILURE MODE ANALYSIS Two wires interchanged No effect on safety Incoming Power Live and Neutral wires are interchanged.
+Transformer Tripped The 24Volts and 120 Volts wired are interchangedAlert: 49Lockout: 53 Breaker on transformer trips Relief Valve System pressure exceeds relief valve setting Replace the standard relief valve with a higher rated valve up to the maximum pressure of the heat exchanger.
 Improperly sized expansion tank.
-Flow Switch Flow Switch contacts are open Alert: 63, 275-281, 460 LCI OFF Verify that pump is operating Verify for closed valves or obstructions in boiler piping Verify that all air has been purged from the system Verify that wiring is correct Flame Failure The boiler has failed to ignite the burner Alert: 110, 291-294 To reset the module refer to section 5.8.2 Verify that all air has been purged from gas line Inspect hot surface igniter and related wiring for damage and connection errors DF 500 - 2500: Verify igniter is glowing DF 3000 - 6000: Verify pilot is lit Inspect flame sensor and associated wiring.
-Replace if necessary Verify that boiler is properly grounded Verify that boiler is properly grounded Verify that be vent/ air inlet piping (if equipped) are correctly installed and obstructions are not present.
+Flow Switch Flow Switch contacts are open Alert: 63, 275-281, 460 LCI OFF Verify that pump is operating Verify for closed valves or obstructions in boiler piping Verify that all air has been purged from the system Verify that wiring is correct Flame Failure • The boiler has failed to ignite the burner • Alert: 110, 291-294 To reset the module refer to section 5.8.2 Verify that all air has been purged from gas line Inspect hot surface igniter and related wiring for damage and connection errors DF 500 - 2500: Verify igniter is glowing DF 3000 - 6000: Verify pilot is lit Inspect flame sensor and associated wiring.
+Replace if necessary Verify that boiler is properly grounded Verify incoming gas supply pressure and that it coincides with Table 7.
+Verify that the vent/ air inlet piping (if equipped) are correctly installed and obstructions are not present.
 Verify 24 VAC (DF 500 - 1200) and 115VAC (DF 1400 - 6000) is being supplied to the gas valve relay from the DynaFlame Controller during ignition.
 Check wiring from DynaFlame Controller and Gas Valve Relay.
 If a signal cannot be detected, the DynaFlame Controller needs to be replaced If 24 VAC is present, check the outlet of the valve to ensure that gas is flowing.
 When the valve is energized a change in pressure should occur, if no change is detected the gas valve has failed to open or it is passing insufficient amount of gas.
 If this is an initial startup increase the low fire gas setting by 1⁄2 turn clockwise.
 Inspect the burner.
 Refer to Burner Maintenance in section 10.5 Replace the DynaFlame Controller, if necessary